 I decided to include Ponte di Legno into my blog not only because it is such a dear place to me, one of my special homes in the world, but most of all because it is one of the most beautiful places that I consider worth visiting both in winter, for the amazing ski experience and in summer, when it offers a huge variety of hike and biking trails that you can easily do on your own and for every level of difficulties.

-In this post I will give you some general information about the area which I will subsequently develop in more specific articles with the hope to offer you as many tips as possible and to inspire you to visit this beautiful region where Adamello Park and Stelvio Park meet.
+In this post, I will give you some general information about the area in which I will subsequently develop in more specific articles with the hope to offer you as many tips as possible and to inspire you to visit this beautiful region where Adamello Park and Stelvio Park meet.